ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    LAM
       Limited Area Model.
 LAM grids use a regional (rather than global) configuration of the FV3 dynamical core.

+   MPI
+      MPI stands for Message Passing Interface.
+An MPI is a standardized communication system used in parallel programming.
+It establishes portable and efficient syntax for the exchange of messages and data between multiple processors that are used by a single computer program.
+An MPI is required for high-performance computing (HPC).

    NAM
       `North American Mesoscale Forecast System <https://www.ncei.noaa.gov/products/weather-climate-models/north-american-mesoscale>`_.
 NAM generates multiple grids (or domains) of weather forecasts over the North American continent at various horizontal resolutions.
 Each grid contains data for dozens of weather parameters, including temperature, precipitation, lightning, and turbulent kinetic energy.
 NAM uses additional numerical weather models to generate high-resolution forecasts over fixed regions, and occasionally to follow significant weather events like hurricanes.